mdc-maui/IconPacks.NET/README.md

 # IconPacks.NET

-Awesome icon packs for .NET, automatically builds in the latest source.
+Awesome icon packs for .NET, automatically builds on the latest source.